andela-ooshodi/checkpoint-1/README.md

 ### Getting Started
 ## Structure of the project
-The project structure is divided into models, logic and view following an MVC format where:
+The project structure is divided into models and logic:
-* models.py is the models
+* models.py is the Allocation models for Amity
-* amity.py is the controller(logic)
+* amity.py is the Allocation logic for Amity
-* view.py is the view

-Run the app from the view.py file on your terminal `python view.py`
+To run the app
+`python amity.py <inputfile.txt>`

-This prints out a formatted result on your terminal
+This automatically allocates based on the input text file and prints out a formatted result on your terminal

-To save the result in a .txt file instead, run
-`python view.py > result.txt`
+To save the result in a .txt file (e.g results.txt) instead, run `python amity.py > result.txt`

 ### Tests
 Install a virtual environment using